sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/cases.png"/><br>
 </p>

+In more detail,

+In Case #1, Organism, by its Hand, is pushing the 20 kg object during every moment of 30 seconds, with the same non-zero Force (effort) equal to 196 Newtons.<br>
+In Case #2, Organism, by its Hand, is pushing the 20 kg object during every moment of 30 seconds, with the same non-zero Force (effort) equal to 196 Newtons.<br>
+In Case #3, Organism, by its Hand, is pushing the 20 kg object during every moment of 30 seconds, with the same non-zero Force (effort) equal to 196 Newtons.<br>

+*More details on how to calculate Force (effort) in each of the 3 cases a bit below.*

 Extremely importantly, in each of the 3 cases,

-> ### Organism, during every moment of 30 seconds, is pushing the 20 kg object in a certain direction by its Hand applying the same non-zero Force (effort) equal to 196 Newtons.
+Organism, by its Hand, is pushing the 20 kg object during every moment of 30 seconds, with the same non-zero Force (effort) equal to 196 Newtons.

-*More details on how to calculate Force (effort) in each of the 3 cases a bit below.*

 In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.